datavana/graphim/scripts/readme.md

 # Extract

-Examples how to extract text (ocrtext.py), image components (snippets.py), and generate imae descriptions (captions.py).
+Examples how to extract text (ocrtext.py), image components (snippets.py), and generate image descriptions (captions.py).

+Example how to prompt OpenAI with an image (llm.py).

 # Cluster

 Example how to get image embeddings, calculate a distance matrix and construct a network dataset.
+The resulting gexf file can be visualised using Gephi Lite.